-Global markets slide again on enduring concern over virus
+Stocks slide in US, Europe as virus worries dominate again

 But markets turned lower as trading moved west to Europe.
 The French CAC 40 fell 2.4%, Germany’s DAX lost 2.2% and the FTSE 100 in London dropped 2.1%.

-Shorter-term Treasury yields fell even more sharply as traders increase bets for more rate cuts by the Federal Reserve to try to limit the economic damage.
-The two-year Treasury yield fell to 0.56% from 0.62%.
+Shorter-term Treasury yields fell as traders increase bets for more rate cuts by the Federal Reserve to try to limit the economic damage.
+The two-year Treasury yield fell to 0.57% from 0.62%.